 Skinner students have 7 classes daily: 4 Core classes (Language Arts, Math, Science and Social Studies) and three electives or Core+ classes.
 Skinner offers over 20 different Core+ classes including Spanish, art, STEM, P.E., wood shop, band, orchestra, choir, yearbook, leadership, newspaper, home ec, creative writing, drama and many more.

-Skinner offers different clubs like LGBTQ Alliance, SOMOS 1 (Latinx Student Alliance), Restorative Justice League, Book Club, Skateboarding and others.
+Skinner offers different clubs like SOMOS 1 (Latinx Student Alliance), Restorative Justice League, Jazz & Rock Band, Journalism Club and many others.
 Please click here to see more information about Skinner Clubs.

 DPS Middle School Sports also take place after school.
 Students can participate in: soccer, volleyball, basketball, flag football, cross-country and more.
 For more information visit Scorpion Athletics.